bhamer/async-repository/README.md

 Let's start off by addressing the async-friendly requirement.
 To do this, I utilized the [CQRS](http://martinfowler.com/bliki/CQRS.html) pattern.

 The way I integrated the CQRS pattern into the repository design is by splitting my repositories into two distinct categories:
-- Query Repositories: read-only, thread-safe, repos that do not result in any state changes
+- Query Repositories: read-only, thread-safe repos that do not result in any state changes
 - Command Repositories: repos that result in state changes

 Let's focus on the query repositories first as that's the async-friendly part of the overall pattern.